nadeschda/coursework-gge-summer2015/README.md

 <br />

 ##### Sky
-In order to give the scene a decent background I use a textured spherical `PShape` object, which is rendered with disabled depth test in order to imitate horizon and sky.
+In order to give the scene a decent background I use a textured spherical `PShape` object, which is rendered with [disabled zbuffer](http://processing.github.io/processing-javadocs/core/) using the method `hint(DISABLE_DEPTH_TEST)` in order to imitate horizon and sky.
 The "skysphere" is then centered at the camera's position so that camera and scene are inside the sphere and the user will always look at the horizon of the scene.
 The sky is colored as a nighttime sky with small ellipses rendered to the texture representing stars.
 My intention to also include (animated) clouds in the final scene didn't work out because applied to the sphere the noise-generated clouds resulted in odd looking artefacts.
 However, to demonstrate one of the resulting textures, the following image shows an example with color interpolation, stars ellipsoidal stars and noise-generated clouds.

 <br />